SergiyGolov/cloudcomputing-2019-assignments/project1/README.md

 # Cloud computing, project 1, Sergiy Goloviatinski

 Everything works, the server respects the API specifications
-- use `run.sh` script in python_server directory to test the server on the local machine
+- use `run.sh` script in python_server folder to test the server on the local machine
-- use `build_container.sh` and then `run_container.sh` in python_server directory to test the server in a container
+- use `build_container.sh` and then `run_container.sh` in python_server folder to test the server in a container
-- use `docker-compose up` in the project1 root directory to test the server and mysql containers together
+- use `docker-compose up` in the project1 root folder to test the server and mysql containers together

 The first time that you use `docker-compose up`, you will get the following error from the flask server:
 ```